i-p-loginov/MICSECS-2018/registration.md

 * Font: Times New Roman, 12pt

-To apply to the **Poster & Demo session** you should send your poster in PDF (A2 paper format) to the organization team via <mailto:mr@corp.ifmo.ru>.
+To apply to the **Poster & Demo session** you should send your poster in **PDF** (A2 paper format) to the organization team by <mailto:mr@corp.ifmo.ru>.
 The poster should content the main points of your results and the description of the obtained executable models, devices and etc. during your research.